Historical Origins

 The Italian Anti-Money Laundering function has its origins in two States, in the 1930s in the United States and later in Italy.
 It is known how the origin of the word "money laundering", is famous thanks to the American Mafioso, but of Neapolitan origin, Alphonse Gabriel called "Al Capone," who, by means of commercial activities such as Italian laundries and pizzerias, cleaned, transferred, concealed and re-introduced into the lawful market the (illicit) money which was the object of various crimes: such as alcohol smuggling (use and trade banned in the United States by the Volstead Act, 1919- to 1933), prostitution, gambling, and bribery.

 American investigators and prosecutors at the time were not aware of this technique and its purpose, and there was no specific provision in the American Criminal Code dealing with this type of economic crime.
 It was only after the Al Capone affair, in 1930 or so, that the crime of money laundering was codified, and the offense was subsequently incorporated into current criminal law throughout the world.
-What does this offense consist of, three conducts, or rather three phases: Placement, Layering, and Immersion.
+What does this offense consist of?
+It consists of three conducts, or rather three phases: Placement, layering, and immersion.

-In parallel, several criminal organizations are known as Mafia Ndragheta, Camorra, Cosa Nostra, Sacra Corona Unita operate in the Italian peninsula.
-In particular, what makes the fight against money laundering in Italy significant is given by two important elements: the constant regulation on the subject, also of EU impulse, to contrast economic crimes and the professional experience towards these mafia-like organizations in identifying and freezing illicit deposits.
-This has allowed at the end of the 90s some judges, in particular, two: Giovanni Falcone and Paolo Borsellino, to coin by means of the Palermo Convention (of 2000) a modus to understand the illicit flows of money by means of a simple but important indication: Follow the Money.
-So true is this, that it is narrated that these two magistrates traced the illicit flows by analyzing the current accounts and bank deposits, and following the money flows they discovered that they belonged to members believed to be in the employ of the various mafia organizations, so these judges were able to reconstruct backward the criminal scheme and the provenance of the money.
+In parallel, several criminal organizations known as Mafia Ndragheta, Camorra, Cosa Nostra, and Sacra Corona Unita operate in the Italian peninsula.
+In particular, what makes the fight against money laundering in Italy significant is given by two important elements: the constant regulation on the subject and the EU impulse to contrast economic crimes and the professional experience of these mafia-like organizations in identifying and freezing illicit deposits.
+This allowed at the end of the 90s some judges, in particular, two: Giovanni Falcone and Paolo Borsellino, to coin by means of the Palermo Convention (of 2000) a modus to understand the illicit flows of money by means of a simple but important indication: Follow the Money.
+So true is this that it is narrated that these two magistrates traced the illicit flows by analyzing the current accounts and bank deposits, and following the money flows, they discovered that they belonged to members believed to be in the employ of the various mafia organizations, so these judges were able to reconstruct backward the criminal scheme and the provenance of the money.
 The fight against money laundering involves, as it does in all States, several credit supervisory authorities (Bank of Italy, FIU, Guardia di Finanza, and CSF - Financial Security Committee).

 Italian Legislation